leondutoit/open-data/trends.md

 At the EU level, data repository or archive-like services such as [B2SHARE](https://b2share.eudat.eu/?ln=en) are available free of charge.
 This is a service developed and maintained by [EUDAT](http://eudat.eu/), another H2020 project which is a collaboration of 33 data and computing centres accross Europe.

 Archives enable robust and secure long term data storage.
 But they also make it possible to, for example, reference data.
-In order to do this it should be possible to find it even when phsyical or network location changes.
+In order to do this it should be possible to find it even when physical or network location changes.
 This is accomplished by the use of `persistent identifiers` or `PIDs`.
 A PID is simply a _long lasting reference to a digital object_.

-A common PID implementation is a `Digital Object Identified` ([DOI](https://www.doi.org/)) - Norstore for example uses DOIs.
+A common PID implementation is a `Digital Object Identifier` ([DOI](https://www.doi.org/)) - Norstore for example uses DOIs.
 Other systems include: `Archival Resource Keys`, `Persistent Uniform Resource Locators`, `Uniform Resource Names` and `Extenstible Resource Identifiers`.
 It is not necessary to know the implementation details but the curious can get an excellent overview provided at the right level of detail as [provided by Juha Hakala](http://www.metadaten-twr.org/2010/10/13/persistent-identifiers-an-overview/).

 ##### Metadata

-data must be understandable
-metadata
+Long term storage, data integrity and PIDs are good enough to put the data into the hands of another researcher but the data must be understandable to be useful.
+Most archives will require a minimal set of items that describe the data before allowing you to deposit it.

+Metadata standards differ widely from discipline to discipline and it is mostly up to the researcher to inform themselves about domain specific standards.
+At the archive level the metadata cannot be specified in a very detailed way.
+It is more common then to think of data as digital entities that have generic descriptions.
+This approach is what underlies the widely adopted [Dublin Core Metadata Element Set](http://dublincore.org/documents/dces/).

+Apart from helping future users of data understand meaning and context metadata also enables increased discoverability.
+Archives are able to harvest metadata from one another by way of, for example, the [Open Archives Initiative Protocol for Metadata Harvesting](https://www.openarchives.org/pmh/), aka `OAI-PMH`.
+The metadata can then be indexed and made searchable.
+This is one way in which discoverability is actually implemented and emphasises why quality metadata matters so much.

 ##### Licenses

-licenses - specify conditions of use
+It is also up to the researcher to specify conditions of use when they make their data available.
+And this is done by way of a license.
+A popular choice, and a very permissive license, is the [Creative Commons Attribute License](https://creativecommons.org/licenses/by/2.0/) or `CC-BY`.
+It allows you to copy and redistribute the material in any medium or format, remix, transform, and build upon the material for any purpose, even commercially.
+And the licensor cannot revoke these freedoms as long as you follow the license terms.
+This may not be appropraite for you project and then it is up to you to figure out what is :)

 #### Emerging trends